-Under the umbrella of project management arena, the concepts of efficiency, effectiveness and efficacy are commonly used, but rarely defined.
-Some researchers use these terms when describing how to improve project management methodology itself, the case of some authors in the International Journal of Managing Projects in Business (Niebecker et al., 2008; Alam et al., 2010; Joslin and Müller, 2016).
-Others, among many (Müller and Jugdev, 2012; Sánchez et al, 2013; Haji-Kazemi and Andersen, 2014; Lahdenperä, 2016; Badi and Pryke, 2015; Muganda and Pillay, 2013; Randeree and Ninan, 2011; Ssegawa and Muzinda, 2016; Coetzer, 2016; Messner, 2015; Mullaly, 2014) apply them in how to improve some parts of project management practices (e.g. leadership, communication, project teams, organisation, project member as an individual, cost, time, quality, support tools, etc.).
+Under the umbrella of project management, the concepts of efficiency, effectiveness and efficacy are commonly used but rarely defined.
+Some researchers use the terms when describing how to improve project management methodology itself, as is the case with some authors in International Journal of Managing Projects in Business (Niebecker et al., 2008; Alam et al., 2010; Joslin and Müller, 2016).
+Others (among many, Randeree and Ninan, 2011; Müller and Jugdev, 2012; Muganda and Pillay, 2013; Analia Sánchez et al., 2013; Haji-Kazemi and Andersen, 2014; Mullaly, 2014; Badi and Pryke, 2015; Messner, 2015; Coetzer, 2016; Lahdenperä, 2016; Ssegawa and Muzinda, 2016) apply them in how to improve some parts of project management practice (e.g. leadership, communication, project teams, organisation, project member as an individual, cost, time, quality, support tools, etc.).

+Many authors deployed Drucker’s (2000) famous expression: “management is doing things right; leadership is doing the right things”, where they reflected on management as project management success (in this paper, efficiency) and leadership as project success (in this paper, effectiveness).

-Olsson (2008) claims that efficiency is related to producing direct outputs, and effectiveness is related to added value for owners and users Eikeland (2000) relates efficiency in a construction process to cost and used time.
-A high efficiency would then mean that the construction process uses a minimum of resources, time and cost to produce the specified result.
-Furthermore, Eikeland sees efficiency as a measurement of the friction in the value chain, related to the cooperation between the involved actors.
-In this interpretation, efficiency is related to doing things in the right way and it is an internally focused measurement.
+Olsson (2008) claimed that efficiency is related to producing direct outputs, and effectiveness is related to added value for owners and users.
+Eikland (2000) related efficiency in a construction process to cost and time used.
+High efficiency, then, mean that the construction process uses a minimum of resources, time and cost to produce the specified result.
+Furthermore, Eikland (2000) sees efficiency as a measurement of friction in the value chain, related to the level of cooperation between the involved actors.
+In this interpretation, efficiency is related to doing things in the right way and is an internally focused measurement.
 According to Olsson (2008), effectiveness can be related to doing the right things.
 It is an external type of measurement.
-Effectiveness of a construction process can be seen as the ability of the process to satisfy the requirements, objectives and priorities related to the customers of the construction industry, primarily the project owners.
+The effectiveness of a construction process can be seen as the ability of the process to satisfy the requirements, objectives and priorities related to customers in the construction industry, primarily the project owners.
 Effectiveness is focused on how the construction process contributes to increased value for the owners and users.
-The needs of the owners and users vary.
-The context of the project may change.
+The needs of the owners and users vary; the context of the project may change.
 Consequently, effectiveness is a loosely defined and moving target.
-According to Samset (1998), effectiveness measures the realization of the project’s purpose, or the project’s long-term consequences.
+According to Samset (1998), effectiveness measures the realisation of the project’s purpose, or the project’s long-term consequences.
 This is the perspective of the project owner and the users.
-However, here are a number of different definitions, approaches and use of the terms efficiency, effectiveness, as well as the related term efficacy.
+However, there are a number of different definitions, approaches and uses of the terms ‘efficiency’ and ‘effectiveness’, as well as the related term ‘efficacy’.